fingerprintjs/BotD/docs/server_api.md

 ### `tag`

-Object which associated with the request.
+String which associated with the request.
 It's set up by Botd user.

 ***
 ### `mode` is `requestId`: